Nik-Topel/Shell-Nav/README.md

 To install just move the shell script into /usr/bin/

-To shorten the command from ". bn" to "bn" put ' alias bn=". bn" ' into your .bashrc
+To shorten the command from ". sn" to "sn" put ' alias sn=". sn" ' into your .bashrc